ioBroker Docker Image

 Containers also act as little sandboxes which adds an additional security layer and makes it easy to move them from one host to another.

-For more information please check out the officials Docker Docs or take a small YouTube break.
+For more information please check out the officials Docker Docs or take a small YouTube session.
 There are tons of videos explaining what Docker is and how it works.

 The very basic information about how to run the ioBroker Docker image can be found at the Docker Hub page.
 For further, more detailed instructions you should check out the official docs with the following content: